Kanawha River: History

-The first white person to travel through Virginia all the way to the Ohio River (other than as a prisoner of the Indians) was Matthew Arbuckle, Sr., who traversed the length of the Kanawha River valley arriving at (what would later be called) Point Pleasant around 1764.
+The first white person to travel through Virginia all the way to the Ohio River (other than as a prisoner of the natives) was Matthew Arbuckle, Sr., who traversed the length of the Kanawha River valley arriving at (what would later be called) Point Pleasant around 1764.
 In April 1774, Captain Hanson was one of an expedition: "18th.
 We surveyed 2000 acre of Land for Col. Washington, bordered by Coal River & the Canawagh..."
 This area is the lower area of today's St. Albans, West Virginia.
 After the Treaty of Fort Stanwix, "The Kanawhas had gone from the upper tributaries of the river which bears their name, to join their kinsmen, the Iroquois in New York; the Shawnee had abandoned the Indian Old Fields of the valley of the South Branch of the Potomac; the Delaware were gone from the Monongahela; the Cherokee who claimed all the region between the Great Kanawha and Big Sandy, had never occupied it." quoting Virgil A. Lewis (1887), corresponding member of the Virginia Historical Society.
 The river's name changes to the Kanawha River at the Kanawha Falls.
 The Treaty of Big Tree between the Seneca nation and the United States established ten reservations.
 This formal treaty was signed on September 15, 1797.
 Lewis was granted a large tract of land near the mouth of the Great Kanawha River in the late 18th century.

-The Little Kanawha and the Great Kanawha rivers, the two largest in the state, were named for the American Indian tribe that lived in the area prior to European settlement in the 18th century.
+The Little Kanawha and the Great Kanawha rivers, the two largest in the state, were named for the Native American tribe that lived in the area prior to European settlement in the 18th century.
 Under pressure from the Iroquois, most of the Conoy/Kanawha had migrated to present-day Virginia by 1634, where they had settled on the west side of the Chesapeake Bay and below the Potomac River.
 They were also known to the colonists there as the Piscataway.
 They later migrated north to Pennsylvania, to submit and seek protection with the Susquehannock and Iroquois.
-The spelling of the Indian tribe varied at the time, from Conoys to Conois to Kanawha.
+The spelling of the tribe varied at the time, from Conoys to Conois to Kanawha.
 The latter spelling was used and has gained acceptance over time.